stratokumulus/proxmox-openshift-setup/Readme.md

 Enjoy !

-## Todo

-- [ ] Fire up the bootstrap node at the end of the Linux setup
-- [ ] Catch up the "bootstrap finished" message to fire up the work nodes automatically
-- [ ] Run the approval command automatically when a CSR is in Pending state
-- [ ] Remove as many shell commands in the playbook as possible
-- [ ] Cache OKD files on a local machine.
-Not useful when you only run things once, but when you're troubleshooting, it speeds up things (it's the longest part of the playbook, so would make sense ... )

 ## Troubleshooting

 It's the DNS.
 It's always the DNS.
 So check the DNS.
 And if it fails, recheck the DNS.
-Did I say to check the DNS ?
+Did I say "check the DNS" ?
 (honestly, it's one of the most DNS-sensitive install I have ever played with)

 ### "Node not found" in worker nodes logs